argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

     if workflow.annotations is None:
         workflow.annotations = {}

-    workflow.annotations["hera-annotation"] = "This workflow was submitted through Hera!" return workflow
+    workflow.annotations["hera-annotation"] = "This workflow was written in Hera!" return workflow

 ```